Zynga co-founder’s Playco is already a mobile gaming unicorn – TechCrunch

 Carter also acknowledged that it’s unusual for a startup to raise so much money in its Series A (“It’s not your typical company, and it’s not your typical Series A”), but he said that being more ambitious with fundraising allowed Playco to quickly grow the team to 75 people.

-“Bringing talented people together is the most important thing, and [thanks to the funding,] we haven’t had to make any really hard decisions,” he said.
+“Bringing talented people together is the most important thing, and [thanks to the funding] we haven’t had to make any really hard decisions,” he said.

 As for how its games will make money, Waldron suggested that Playco will borrow from (but also potentially evolve) many of the existing business models in gaming.